reframejs/reframe/docs/reframe-rationale.md

 # Reframe Rationale

-The Reframe Rationale explains in details why someone would want to use Reframe.
+The Reframe Rationale explains in details what makes Reframe a good choice to create web apps.
-This is Reframe's raison d'etre.

 ##### Contents